red-hat-storage/gluster-test-drive-docs/docs/gluster-module-4.md

 ### Backend-Setup Section

 The backend setup across all of the Gluster nodes is identical, and therefore we need only one universal backend-setup section in the config file.
-In this section, you define the block devices that will host the bricks filesystems (**the block device should be xvdd**), the LVM structure (thin provisioning in this case), the filesystem mount point, and the subdirectory that will be used to host the brick.
+In this section, you define the block devices that will host the brick filesystems (**the block device should be xvdd**), the LVM structure (thin provisioning in this case), the filesystem mount point, and the subdirectory that will be used to host the brick.

 ```ini
 [backend-setup]